with a realtime review of portfolio performance during the recent market pullback.

 I want to take a look at some of my core portfolio strategies from a fresh angle.
 The basic principles discussed are easily transferable to other types of portfolios.

 A key portfolio feature, I strive for, is an adaptive combination of strategies with distinctly different return characteristics.
 These strategies perform well in different market environments and, as long as these regimes are well recognizable and stick around for some time, strategy exposure can be adapted to the market environment.
 Such a portfolio should theoretically be able to achieve positive returns at virtually all times – though in real life sometimes even unrelated ideas will start moving in lock step.
+Losses can never be avoided, we can merely aim to keep drawdowns shallow.

 Every single portfolio element may underperform or even fail, but the differentiation against both a classic form of portfolio allocation and individual trading strategies lies in balancing the diverse parts.
 Only the result of the portfolio as a whole counts and over time this result should be superior to any single strategy or asset allocation on its own.